reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 This gives us a very natural way to integrate our SymPy calculator into the decoding process of a transformer.
 Intermediate steps are valid SymPy expressions, so we can use the following decoding process:
 1. Decode as normal, while waiting for an `=` sign.
-2. After predicting an `=` sign, take the last expression before the `=` sign, and run it through `parse_expr`.
+2. After decoding an `=` sign, take the last expression before the `=` sign, and run it through `parse_expr`.
-3. `parse_expr`'s string output is appended to the decoder's "output so far", after which it is treated by the decoder as any other previous output tokens.
+3. `parse_expr`'s string output is appended to the decoder's "output so far", after which it is treated by the decoder as any other previous output token.
 This means that the decoder will use the calculator's output to predict the rest of the characters.
 4. Repeat steps 1-3 until the end-of-sentence symbol is predicted.

 The animation below illustrates the decoding process.